We increased Council Tax by 4.99% for 2022/23 - this included a 3% charge in this increase to help fund adult social care services in the county.

 - Delivery, including staff costs and support services (25%)

-In setting the adult social care budget, we consider a range of factors including:
+We consider a range of factors when setting the adult social care budget, including:

-- Existing caseload/current demand – this is known
+- existing caseload and current demand – this is known

-- Anticipated caseload/future demand – how many new people we may need to support – not known but estimated
+- how many new people we may need to support – this is estimated

-In 2021/22, the increased adult social care budget will support cost pressures and further integration of health and social care services, including:
+The increased 2022/23 adult social care budget will support cost pressures and further integration of health and social care services, including:

 - 1% increase in pension costs

-- Inflationary increases for suppliers of care (the Council reviews this position annually with suppliers)
+- inflationary increases for suppliers of care (we review this position annually with suppliers)

-The 2021/22 adult social care budget does not include costs for unknown demand although it is anticipating a 40% increase in the 80+ population over the 10 years from 2017/18.
+The 2022/23 adult social care budget does not include costs for unknown demand, although it is anticipating a 40% increase in the 80+ population over the 10 years from 2017/18.

 Instead we keep an adult social care reserve (alongside our General Fund) to meet any increases in costs.